Holographic BCFT with a Defect on the End-of-the-World Brane: BCFT on a Strip

-The above results for the lowest eigenvalue can also be derived by analyzing the metric near the AdS boundary, without knowing the details of the bulk geometry.
+\textbf{CFT stress tensor for thermal AdS.} The above results for the lowest eigenvalue can also be derived by analyzing the metric near the AdS boundary, without knowing the details of the bulk geometry.
 Rewriting the thermal AdS${}_3$ metric in Fefferman-Graham coordinate, we have

 with $\chi=\frac{2r}{1+r^2}$.
 Then the dual CFT stress tensor is given by \cite{deHaro:2000vlm}

 The lowest eigenvalue can be obtained by integrating the CFT stress tensor on the width of the strip,